Odense: Museums

 The Møntergården - now Museum TID - cultural history museum of Odense is one of the most notable remaining Renaissance buildings of the city, built in 1646 by the nobleman Falk Gøye.
 It has many artefacts related to the early Viking history in Odense, and was named after the narrow street Møntestræde adjacent to the building, where a coin workshop once operated in around 1420.
 Located in a courtyard of half-timbered houses, the museum also has exhibits on Funen's ancient history, as well as Odense in the Middle Ages and the Renaissance.

 The Danish Railway Museum is the national railway museum of Denmark, the largest such museum in Scandinavia.
 It was established in 1975 in a former engine shed adjacent to the city's main railway station and has an area of over 10000 m, with some 50 locomotives and railway carriages on 20 rail tracks from all periods of Danish rail history.
 The oldest steam engine dates back to 1869.

 Kunstmuseum Brandts is situated in the old industrial quarter and showcases Danish and international art.
-Over the years it has housed various semi-permanent exhitions like the Brandts Museum of Photographic Art, The Media Museum, and the classic collection from the former Fyns Kunstmuseum.
+Over the years it has housed various semi-permanent exhibitions like the Brandts Museum of Photographic Art, The Media Museum, and the classic collection from the former Fyns Kunstmuseum.
 It was founded on 13 September 1985 as part of the Brandts International Centre for Art and Culture and opened its own exhibition space in 1987.

-Tidens Samling (HANDS-ON Museum of fashion and interior 1900-1999) shows Danish design and fashion from the 20th century.
+Tidens Samling (HANDS-ON Museum of fashion and interior 1900–1999) shows Danish design and fashion from the 20th century.
 Decade after decade you can walk through the recent past,´.